WhosKnee/scarbDiningPublic/README.md

 * Deliverable 1 [June 1st, 2020]
 * Deliverable 2 [June 15th, 2020]
 * Deliverable 3, Part A [June 22nd, 2020]
+Snapshots of the burndown chart and taskboard are avilable in the folder called ProgressSnapshots.
+Committed June 25th, June 28th, June 29th